kartik-madhak/PHP-MVC/README.md

 # PHP MVC

-Very minimal MVC framework for PHP (version 7.4 and above) with MySQL and APACHE support.
+Very minimal MVC framework for PHP (version 7.4 and above) with MySQL and APACHE server support.

 ## NOTE